-One-by-one blocks are solved using Pyomo's calculate_variable_from_constraint function, while higherdimension blocks are solved using the user-provided solver object.
+One-by-one blocks are solved using Pyomo's calculate\variable\from\constraint function, while higherdimension blocks are solved using the user-provided solver object.

 - block (Pyomo Block) The Pyomo block whose variables and constraints will be solved - solver (Pyomo solver object) The solver object that will be used to solve strongly connected components of size greater than one constraint.
-Must implement a solve method. - solve_kwds (Dictionary) Keyword arguments for the solver's solve method - calc_var_kwds (Dictionary) Keyword arguments for calculate_variable_from_constraint
+Must implement a solve method. - solve\kwds (Dictionary) Keyword arguments for the solver's solve method - use\calc\var (Bool) Whether to use calculate\variable\from\constraint for one-by-one square system solves